red-hat-data-services/NeMo-Guardrails/docs/observability/tracing/index.md

 ## Span Formats

-Starting with NeMo Guardrails v0.16.0, the tracing system has transitioned to OpenTelemetry semantic conventions for Generative AI (GenAI), moving away from the legacy span format.
+Starting with the NeMo Guardrails library v0.16.0, the tracing system has transitioned to OpenTelemetry semantic conventions for Generative AI (GenAI), moving away from the legacy span format.
 This change enhances observability standardization and improves monitoring capabilities for AI workloads.

 **Reference Documentation:**